 6. Check whether ECS-target-01 can receive packets.

 Information similar to the following is displayed.
-You can view the packet of tcp sent by ECS-test after using TCPDUMP. vni 1 is the identifier of mirror-session-01, indicating that ECS-target-01 can receive the packet through this mirror session.
-The packet content has two parts: a VXLAN packet encapsulated by traffic mirroring and an original packet.
+You can view the packet of tcp sent by ECS-test after running tcpdump. vni 1 is the identifier of mirror-session-01, indicating that ECS-target-01 can receive the packet through this mirror session.
+The packet content has two parts: a VXLAN packet encapsulated by traffic mirroring and the original packet.
 For details, see Table 6.

 [root@ecs-target-01 ~]# tcpdump -i eth0 udp port 4789 -nne